I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 Practice diving off the starting block.

-I announced my new diet to my wife at breakfast, who, then laughed out loud.
+At breakfast one day, I announced a new diet to my wife who laughed out loud.

 “What have I been telling you for thirty years,” she rolled her eyes.

-Wow.
-If ever there was a measure of how age impairs humans, this was it.
+Wow!
+If ever there was a measure of how age and fear impairs humans, this was it.

-like a belly flopping first- timer and ripped the googles from my head.
+like a belly flopping first- timer and emerged red-skinned with t googles dangling from my neck.

 I watched the young guys dive in.
-I was once like that, I whined to myself.
+They stretched out, dove and glided under the water effortlessly.
 Then I watched seventy year old Dave Quiggin dive in.
 He was even more graceful.

 Once again, I asked him for advice.